bmaximuml/groups/README.md

-# Website Template
+# Group Information
 ## Flask, Bulma

-This is a website template created using Flask and Bulma.
+This website is built from a template created using Flask and Bulma.

 This template uses SASS.
 After making changes to `static/sass/sass_styles.scss`, run the command `sass --no-source-map sass/sass_styles.scss:sass_styles.css` to